stfcrux/Ecare_mobileApp/README.md

 Implementation version 2: add mock text chat page (haven't connect to server) add simple
                           main page with only one chat button (no contact list)

+GPS Mapping workflow

+Our mapping makes use of Google Maps, Google Places and Google Directions Api Libaries

+    Give the Start and End Locations
+    App makes use of given locations and parses the relevent data of the two locations back to the app for the user to see